FarnazFarahanipad/2D-Keypoint-Localization-on-Depth-Video/README.md

 # Testing with pretrained model
 * Please first download the example of test dataset for [source](https://drive.google.com/drive/folders/1UyQr-1a0COy-V0JHyzzfb_jfqJLBl1mD?usp=sharing) and [targert](https://drive.google.com/drive/folders/1qPIIgzLvuEqND9VDEecEk6L3bRVA5u-x?usp=sharing) domain and put it under "datasets/handpose_5_new/".
-* Next, download pre-trained model from [here](https://drive.google.com/drive/folders/1GI6llwGMj9vQ0DFOkNaC3ty4VVO8zrsi?usp=sharing) and put it under "checkpoints/handpose_5_new/"
+* Also, download pre-trained model from [here](https://drive.google.com/drive/folders/1GI6llwGMj9vQ0DFOkNaC3ty4VVO8zrsi?usp=sharing) and put it under "checkpoints/handpose_5_new/"
+* Next, compile a snapshot of FlowNet2 by running python src/download_flownet2.py
 * To get the translated sequenced from the first stage, run: